Gwalior: Demographics

 As of the 2011 Census of India, Gwalior had a population of 1,054,420.
 Males constitute 53% of the population and females 47%.
 Gwalior has an average literacy rate of 84.14%, higher than the national average of 74%: male literacy is 89.64% and female literacy is 77.92%.
 In Gwalior, about 11% of the population is under 6 years of age.
 The city's metropolitan population, which includes the commuter town of Morar Cantonment, was 1,102,884.

 Religion

-Hinduism is practiced by the majority of the people in Gwalior (88.84%).
-Other religions practised include Islam (8.58%), Jainism (1.41%), Sikhism (0.56%), Christianity (0.29).
+Hinduism is practised by the majority of the people in Gwalior (88.84%).
+Other religions practised include Islam (8.58%), Jainism (1.41%), Sikhism (0.56%), and Christianity (0.29).
 Gwalior has a long history of religious amity.
 The erstwhile Maharajas of the Scindia dynasty considered the Sufi saints to be their gurus and headed the Muharram procession every year.

 Languages

-Hindi is by far the predominant language of Gwalior with nearly 96% of residents speaking it as their first language.
+Hindi is the predominant language of Gwalior, with nearly 96% of residents speaking it as their first language.
 Sindhi and Marathi are spoken by 1% each.